pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ### Settings and indexing

-Let's assume that we have a model called `Page` with two columns `title` and `body` of types `string` and `text` correspondingly.
+Let's assume that we have a model called `Article` with two columns `title` and `body` of types `string` and `text` correspondingly.

 The first thing we need to do is include the `Elasticsearch::Model` functionality